-This turkey brine adds a light citrus flavor from a whole orange, lemon, and lime cut up.
-This touch of acid that helps to carry the flavors into the meat.
+This turkey brine adds a light citrus flavor from a whole orange, lemon, and lime.
+The touch of acid helps to carry the flavors into the meat.

 Be sure that you use non-iodized salt when you are brining a turkey, as iodized salt can spoil the flavor.
 If you use kosher salt or coarse salt, you will need to use more salt due to the flake size resulting in less salt per volume measure.
 You need the salt concentration to be just right in order for it to draw moisture and flavor into the poultry.